SS Ozette: Design and construction

 After the United States entry into World War I, a large shipbuilding program was undertaken to restore and enhance shipping capabilities both of the United States and their Allies.
 As part of this program, EFC placed orders with nation's shipyards for a large number of vessels of standard designs.
 Design 1015 cargo ship was a standard cargo freighter of approximately 9,400 tons deadweight designed by Moore Shipbuilding Co. and adopted by USSB.

 Ozette was part of the order for ten vessels placed by USSB with Seattle North Pacific Shipbuilding Co. on 5 November 1917 and was laid down on 19 June 1918 and launched on 28 September 1918 (yard number 1), with Mrs. C.J.
-Erickson, wife of the shipyards's founder, being the sponsor.
+Erickson, wife of the shipyard's founder, being the sponsor.
 Just as with many other vessels being built for the Shipping Board, her name was picked by Mrs. Woodrow Wilson who often chose Native American words or local landmarks for naming purposes.

 The ship had two main decks as well as forecastle and poop deck and was built on the Isherwood principle of longitudinal framing providing extra strength to the body of the vessel.
 The freighter had four main holds and also possessed all the modern machinery for quick loading and unloading of cargo from five large hatches, including ten winches and a large number of derricks.
 She was also equipped with wireless apparatus, had submarine signal system installed and had electrical lights installed along the decks.